yagizhanpala/OCSAssesment/README.md

 The project will need "8080" port.
-Available endpoint to test Restful service will be: http://localhost:8080/OCSAssessment/rest/sendInstructions This api will accept JSON file in format shared with backend project assessment guideline.
+Available endpoint to test Restful service will be: http://localhost:8080/OCSAssessment/rest/sendInstructions This api will accept JSON in format shared in backend project assessment guideline word document.

 Example of POSTMAN: